SAP/SapMachine/index.md

 For SAP, the default JDK is SapMachine.
 It is the engine of countless applications and services, in cloud deployments as well as standalone on-premise installations at both, SAP and its customers.

-Christoph: SapMachine is available on various combinations of Operating System/CPU architectures and it is certified to meet the Java SE standard.
-It can be used as drop-in replacement for any JDK in any Java based application from small desktop applications up to high-performance large-scale server applications.

-AI: SapMachine is compatible with a variety of operating system and CPU architecture combinations, and it is certified to adhere to the Java SE standard.
+SapMachine is available on a variety of Operating System/CPU architecture combinations, and it is certified to adhere to the Java SE standard.
 It can serve as a drop-in replacement for any JDK in Java-based applications, ranging from small desktop applications to high-performance, large-scale server applications.

 Certified by the Java SE standard (TCK verified), it can be used for all JRE- and JDK-usecases as drop-in replacement